dhalber11/PIDwheel/README.md

 * Documentation: 5/20
 * due date: June 1rst

 For the CAD it was fairly simple and I got it done by the time limit.
 There was a couple of problems I ran into, the main one was the T-slot joints.
 The T-slot tool was't working like I thought it would and it was making the bolts to close to the end and it was hard to find the right screw length.
 I ended up importing a T-slot from a different studio earlier in the year because I knew it would work but it was much less efficient.
 (Dylan talk here).
 For the assembly I finished on time but I couldn't fully manufacture until the end (bcause of wiring) which is something to consider for later projects.
 We also ended up straying from the design a little with the front panel(adding another switch) and on the side another peice of a breaboard, this is another reason you shouldn't fully put it together without the wiring and electronics.
 For the documentation we didn't finish by the time we thought and ended up finishing 6/1-2 so it was a good lesson to give time for documentation which is arguably thre most important part of the project.
+I also learned for the assembly

 ![image](https://github.com/dhalber11/PIDwheel/assets/113122312/79db7c5e-b936-459c-856f-181fc560ac8e)

 ## Description
 For this project we were assigned to make a project using PID (Porportional, Integral, Derivative) which we used to control a variable.
 The requirements was to use a 6AA battery pack and include a power switch and LED.
 We chose to do a wheel box to demonstrate the PID similar to cruise control.
 This project utilizes Dylan's code skills for the most part and Jinho's CAD skills.